CptCrasher/TopDownShooter/README.md

 * Scripting API

-As this was simply a project used to teach myself the basics of the Unity engine, this project just a prototype and has no playable build.
+As this was simply a project used to teach myself the basics of the Unity engine, this project is just a prototype and has no playable build.

 ## Gameplay